-2019 Form 10-K Clear year Energy LLC's Appual Bapart on Form 10 K for the year and ad December 21, 2010 Clearway Energy LLC's Annual Report on Form 10-K for the year ended December 31, 2019 020 Convertible Notes \$45 million aggregate principal amount of 3.25% convertible notes due 2020, issued by Clearway Energy, Inc., which were repaid on June 1, 2020 024 Senior Notes \$500 million aggregate principal amount of 5.375% unsecured senior notes due 2024, issued by Clearway Ener Operating LLC, which were repaid on January 3,2020 025 Senior Notes \$600 million aggregate principal amount of 5.750% unsecured senior notes due 2025, issued by Clearway Ener Operating LLC 026 Senior Notes \$350 million aggregate principal amount of 5.00% unsecured senior notes due 2026, issued by Clearway Energ Operating LLC 028 Senior Notes \$850 million aggregate principal amount of 4.750% unsecured senior notes due 2028, issued by Clearway Ener Operating LLC Adjusted EBITDA A non-GAAP measure, represents earnings before interest, tax, depreciation and amortization adjusted for mark to-market gains or losses, asset write offs and impairments; and factors which the Company does not consider indicative of future operating performance AOCI Accumulated Other Comprehensive Income ASC The FASB Accounting Standards Codification, which the FASB established as the source of authoritative GAAP ASU Accounting Standards Updates - updates to the ASC TM Program At-The-Market Equity Offering Program ankruptcy Code Title 11 of the U.S. Code ankruptcy Court U.S. Bankruptcy Court for the Northern District of California CAFD A non-GAAP measure, Cash Available for Distribution is defined as of September 30, 2020 as Adjusted EBITDA plus cash distributions/return of investment from unconsolidated affiliates, adjustments to reflect CAI generated by unconsolidated investments that were not able to distribute project dividends prior to PG&E's emergence from bankruptcy on July 1, 2020 and subsequent release post-bankruptcy, cash receipts from notes receivable, cash distributions from noncontrolling interests, adjustments to reflect sales-type lease cash payment less cash distributions to noncontrolling interests, maintenance capital expenditures, pro-rata Adjusted EBITDA from unconsolidated affiliates, cash interest paid, income taxes paid, principal amortization of indebtedness, Walnut Creek investment payments, changes in prepaid and accrued capacity payments, and adjusted for development expenses.
-CEG Clearway Energy Group LLC (formerly Zephyr Renewables LLC) EG Master Services Agreements Master Services Agreements entered into as of August 31, 2018 between the Company, Clearway Energy LLC and Clearway Energy Operating LLC, and CEG EG ROFO Agreement Right of First Offer Agreement, entered into as of August 31, 2018, by and between Clearway Energy Group LLC and Clearway Energy, Inc., and solely for purposes of Section 2.4, GIP III Zephyr Acquisition Partners, L.P., as amended by the First Amendment dated February 14, 2019, the Second Amendment dated August 1, 2019, the Third Amendment dated December 6, 2019 and the Fourth Amendment dated November 2, 2020 learway Energy LLC The holding company through which the projects are owned by Clearway Energy Group LLC, the holder of Cl B and Class D units of the Company, and Clearway Energy, Inc., the holder of the Class A and Class C units learway Energy Group LLC The holder of Clearway Energy, Inc.'s Class B and Class D common shares and Clearway Energy LLC's Class and Class D units learway Energy Operating LLC The holder of the project assets that are owned by Clearway Energy LLC OD Commercial Operation Date Company Clearway Energy LLC, together with its consolidated subsidiaries CVSR California Valley Solar Ranch
+When the following terms and abb reviations appear in the text of this report, they have the meanings indicated below: 2019 Form 10-K Clearway Energy, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2019 2020 Convertible Notes \$45 million aggregate principal amount of 3.25% convertible notes due 2020, issued by Clearway Energy, Inc., which were repaid on June 1, 2020 2024 Senior Notes \$500 million aggregate principal amount of 5.375% unsecured senior notes due 2024, issued by Clearway Energy Operating LLC, which were repaid on January 3,2020 2025 Senior Notes \$600 million aggregate principal amount of 5.750% unsecured senior notes due 2025, issued by Clearway Energy Operating LLC 2026 Senior Notes \$350 million aggregate principal amount of 5.00% unsecured senior notes due 2026, issued by Clearway Energy Operating LLC 2028 Senior Notes \$850 million aggregate principal amount of 4.750% unsecured senior notes due 2028, issued by Clearway Energy Operating LLC Adjusted EBITDA A non-GAAP measure, represents earnings before interest, tax, depreciation and amortization adjusted for mark- to-market gains or losses, asset write offs and impairments; and factors which the Company does not consider indicative of future operating performance AOCI Accumulated Other Comprehensive Income ASC The FASB Accounting Standards Codification, which the FASB established as the source of authoritative GAAP ASU Accounting Standards Updates - updates to the ASC ATM Program At-The-Market Equity Offering Program Bankruptcy Code Title 11 of the U.S. Code Bankruptcy Court U.S. Bankruptcy Court for the Northern District of California CAFD A non-GAAP measure, Cash Available for Distribution is defined as of September 30, 2020 as Adjusted EBITDA plus cash distributions/return of investment from unconsolidated affiliates, adjustments to reflect CAFD generated by unconsolidated investments that were not able to distribute project dividends prior to PG&E's emergence from bankruptcy on July 1, 2020 and subsequent release post-bankruptcy, cash receipts from notes receivable, cash distributions from noncontrolling interests, adjustments to reflect sales-type lease cash payments, less cash distributions to noncontrolling interests, maintenance capital expenditures, pro-rata Adjusted EBITDA from unconsolidated affiliates, cash interest paid, income taxes paid, principal amortization of indebtedness, Walnut Creek investment payments, changes in prepaid and accrued capacity payments, and adjusted for development expenses.
+CEG Clearway Energy Group LLC (formerly Zephyr Renewables LLC) CEG Master Services Agreements Master Services Agreements entered into as of August 31, 2018 between the Company, Clearway Energy LLC and Clearway Energy Operating LLC, and CEG CEG ROFO Agreement Right of First Offer Agreement, entered into as of August 31, 2018, by and between Clearway Energy Group LLC and Clearway Energy, Inc., and solely for purposes of Section 2.4, GIP III Zephyr Acquisition Partners, L.P., as amended by the First Amendment dated February 14, 2019, the Second Amendment dated August 1, 2019, the Third Amendment dated December 6, 2019 and the Fourth Amendment dated November 2, 2020 Clearway Energy LLC The holding company through which the projects are owned by Clearway Energy Group LLC, the holder of Class B and Class D units of the Company, and Clearway Energy, Inc., the holder of the Class A and Class C units Clearway Energy Group LLC The holder of the Company's Class B and Class D common shares and Clearway Energy LLC's Class B and Class D units Clearway Energy Operating LLC The holder of the project assets that are owned by Clearway Energy LLC COD Commercial Operation Date Company Clearway Energy, Inc. together with its consolidated subsidiaries CVSR California Valley Solar Ranch